alex-nt/pdf-generator/README.md

 ### Should I use this?

 Probably no. This was made for a very specific use case and with a particular formatting in mind.
-The only feature that might be added is an automatic grayscale conversion.